5 of the Most Frequently Asked Questions about Pain Management

 Since opioids can be addictive, the FDA has demanded a development of REMS – Risk Evaluation and Mitigation Strategies.
 The program will give all of the patients and involved medical staff information about the benefits and the risk of opioids.
 The individual in pain will be given proper counseling, as well as drug guides.
 In many cases, the person in pain will feel isolated, concerned, and frustrated – if or when this happens, it is important to openly communicate with your pain management team or primary care physician, so they can evaluate other pain-relieving treatment options that are appropriate for you.
 No individual experiencing pain should be prevented from feeling better.

 Q5.
 What can I expect from a visit with a pain management specialist?

 He or she may also ask you to provide a blood test and get medical images after the physical and history exam is over.
-This will help to tailor a holistic treatment plan that is individualized according to the patient’s need.
+This will help to tailor a treatment plan that is individualized according to the individual’s need.
 The plan can include possible procedures, medications, physical therapy, and help with emotions.